 At-Home Or Inpatient Drug Detox?

 Individuals who try to get and stay off drugs by themselves almost inevitably fail – it is very difficult to go through withdrawal or at-home detox and usually people just stay on the drugs instead of actually following through.
 This is why at-home detox kits are ineffective and also potentially dangerous.
 A drug detox program should always be specifically tailored to an individual’s unique medical history and needs.
 This is something you can’t get from an impersonal at-home kit, or by even trying to detox on your own.
 A detox kit also won’t help you move on to the next stages of recovery – something that’s important for maintaining sobriety and lowering the chances of a relapse.

-An inpatient drug detox is ideal for anyone who is serious about making changes in their lives when it comes to drug addiction.
+An inpatient drug detox is ideal for anyone who is serious about making changes in their lives when it comes to drug and alcohol addiction.
 This is why inpatient detox is the most commonly used method for ridding the body of drugs and alcohol.
 A residential, inpatient program provides round the clock care to monitor and treat the symptoms of withdrawal and provide medical assistance if a medical emergency does arise.
 The length of an inpatient detox will depend on the severity of symptoms and an individual’s unique medical needs.

 Other Detox Options.

 Outpatient detox is also used, but is not as common as a residential inpatient program.
 Outpatient detox may be appropriate for less severe cases of addiction or alcoholism.
 This method requires a higher level of persistence and commitment as it requires a patient to regularly check in with their clinic for drug detox treatment and medication if necessary.
 This option can be good for those who have extensive family or work obligations, or who require a more affordable option.
 Outpatient detox should only be done on the recommendation from an addiction specialist in a drug and alcohol rehab center.